Datttta/My_Notes/New words.md

 1. as to
 2. fire up
 3. agro - verb
+4. alienates
-4. sheepish
+5. sheepish
-5. putty
+6. putty
-6. conmissaration
+7. conmissaration
-7. keep from
+8. keep from
-8. contaminating
+9. contaminating

 === Nuevas Palabras ===